 When 698 reaches 200 Chic Points, she will be in the Style Council!

 This may sound weird but I buy high heels a 1/2 size bigger then my actual shoe size.
 I use to work in a dreaded office 8 hours a day and wore heels every single day, no matter how much walking downtown I would have to do.
 After a couple hours your foot starts to swell and that extra 1/2 really does help!
 Also the more you wear high heels the better… your feet will get use to them…. at least they will callous in the right places and your feet will have their own little padding.
 LOL ha!
 Sounds like torture but it works.
 Suck it up… know you look good and each day your feet will hurt less and less.
-Promise. :)posted almost 5 years ago
+Promise. :)posted over 5 years ago

-I don’t know, but after a day of walking around in the humongous Sam Edelman Balenciaga-esque booties, my feet have succumbed to all other lesser heels and do not scream for pain anymore. :Dposted almost 5 years ago
+I don’t know, but after a day of walking around in the humongous Sam Edelman Balenciaga-esque booties, my feet have succumbed to all other lesser heels and do not scream for pain anymore. :Dposted over 5 years ago

 constant wear definitely helps.

 i found that personally my everyday heels hurt because they’d slide forward more as i walked through the day, so there’d be pressure where the straps etc were. so i went and got nonslip gel pads in one of my worst pairs and it made so much difference. when im free im going to get a ton more for the rest of them, there’s a fabulous japanese store called daiso where i live that carries them, and the best part is everything in the store is like, $2.